jakubboucek/docker-lamp-devstack/README.md

     use it in guest shell
 - MySQL properly configured to `utf8mb4` as a default charset, optional support of Windows Host also available
 - timezones are correctly supported
-- optimized for small image size a short load times
+- optimized for small image size and short load times

 ## Basic usage